The stars of Guardians of the Galaxy—Dave Bautista, Bradley Cooper, Vin Diesel, Karen Gillan

 Chris, Dave, Sean and Zoe previously voiced their support for James via social media.

-James issued a public apology not long after Walt Disney Studios chairman Alan Horn fired him.
+James issued a public apology after Walt Disney Studios chairman Alan Horn announced his firing.
 "My words of nearly a decade ago were, at the time, totally failed and unfortunate efforts to be provocative.
-I have regretted them for many years since—not just because they were stupid, not at all funny, wildly insensitive, and certainly not provocative like I had hoped, but also because they don't reflect the person I am today or have been for some time," the director said in a statement to E!
-News.
+I have regretted them for many years since—not just because they were stupid, not at all funny, wildly insensitive, and certainly not provocative like I had hoped, but also because they don't reflect the person I am today or have been for some time," he told E!
+News in a statement.
 "Regardless of how much time has passed, I understand and accept the business decisions taken today.
 Even these many years later, I take full responsibility for the way I conducted myself then.
 All I can do now, beyond offering my sincere and heartfelt regret, is to be the best human being I can be: accepting, understanding, committed to equality, and far more thoughtful about my public statements and my obligations to our public discourse.
 To everyone inside my industry and beyond, I again offer my deepest apologies.
 Love to all."